marcel-kanter/python-canopen/docs/network/network.rst

 	# This fails, because there is already a node with id 1.
 	the_network.append(other_node)

-After adding the node to the network, it can be accessed trough the network via subscription.
+After adding the node to the list, it can be accessed via subscription.
 If the id and the name belong to the same node, the two lines will retrieve the same node:

 .. code:: python